Adapted from Bedsider.org

 Cost: Totally depends, but will likely cost from $0 to $1.50 per time you have sex.
 Read more about the cost of spermicide.

-A cervical cap is a silicone cup you insert in your vagina to cover your cervix and keep sperm out of your uterus.
+A cervical cap is a silicone cup you insert into the vagina to cover the cervix and keep sperm out of the uterus.
 The "cap" part of the name is pretty dead on—the thing looks like a little rubber sailor's hat, maybe an inch and a half wide and one inch high.
 There's only one brand of cervical cap available in the U.S. today, and it's jauntily named the FemCap.
-One super important thing to remember: You need to use a cervical cap with spermicide for it to be most effective.
+One super important thing to remember: for a cervical cap to work effectively, it must be used with spermicide.

 Here's the breakdown: Immediately effective, no hormones, can be inserted up to 6 hours before sex.